 Besides access, another equity element includes providing the right food.
-Increasing the variety and nutritional value of the food available through these programs will go far in helping ensure each child, no matter their specific dietary needs or preference, can receive the right kind of food for their growing body.
+Increasing the variety and nutritional value of the food available through these programs will go far in helping ensure each child, no matter their specific dietary needs or preferences, can receive the right kind of food for their growing body.

 Food is only one aspect of what a child needs to have a successful start to their future.
 Providing food through additional avenues is key to dismantling barriers and meeting the needs of the whole child.
 Communities with implemented programming can better serve their youth by ensuring that all kids, regardless of their experience, have fair access to food.